dai2025/museum/README.md

 If Sally forgets where she stored seashells,\
 where should she search to find these seashells?

+Betty bought butter but the butter was bitter,\
+So Betty decided to mix the butter with litter.\
+But if Betty mixes bitter butter with litter,\
+Will the butter taste better, or just more bitter?

 ## XION
 m 13, Xi 14, R 18, A 1